 With Catalina, Apple dropped support for 32-bit applications, dropped the QuickTime framework that Igor uses to support most movie features, and added strict security features that prevent XOPs from running without special security certification ("notarization").

 We recommend that you avoid Catalina if you need to use Igor Pro.
-However, we expect Igor Pro 8.04 (currently in beta) to work with the caveats explained below.
-We do not consider any version of Igor Pro 8 to be supported on Catalina, though we will do our best to fix Catalina specific bugs.
+However, we expect Igor Pro 8.04 to work with the caveats explained below.
+We do not consider any version of Igor Pro 8 to be fully supported on Catalina, though we will do our best to fix Catalina specific bugs.